Supporting renewable energy and energy efficiency

 Context

-Serbia uses primarily fossil fuels – such as lignite, heavy fuel oil and heating oil – to produce heat and electricity in outdated and inefficient generating plants.
-The result is high greenhouse gas emissions, increased air pollution and local environmental impacts.
+Serbia uses primarily fossil fuels such as lignite, heavy fuel oil and heating oil to produce heat and electricity in often outdated and inefficient plants.
+This results in high greenhouse gas emissions, increased air pollution and local environmental impacts.
 However, Serbia has immense potential to use renewable energy sources and increase its energy efficiency.

 Solar panels on a house roof.
 Copyright: GIZ/Aleksandar Popovic